Lightning-AI/pytorch-lightning/docs/source-pytorch/model/manual_optimization.rst

         opt.step(closure=closure)

 .. warning::
-   The :class:`~torch.optim.LBFGS` optimizer is not supported for apex AMP, native AMP, IPUs, or DeepSpeed.
+   The :class:`~torch.optim.LBFGS` optimizer is not supported for AMP, IPUs, or DeepSpeed.